soderlind/mediamanager/readme.txt

 = Can I assign media to multiple folders? =

-Yes, a media item can belong to multiple folders if needed.
+No, each media item belongs to one folder at a time.
+Moving media to a new folder removes it from the previous folder.

 = What happens if I delete a folder? =